NeoGeographyToolkit/StereoPipeline/docs/installation.rst

 .. include:: ../INSTALLGUIDE.rst

-Settings Optimization
+Settings optimization
 ---------------------

-Finally, the last thing to be done for Stereo Pipeline is to setup up Vision Workbench’s render and logging settings.
+Finally, the last thing to be done for Stereo Pipeline is to setup up Vision Workbench's render and logging settings.
 This step is optional, but for best performance some thought should be applied here.

 Vision Workbench is a multi-threaded image processing library used by